Monday, 31 January 2022

 That is why Sage Goudpada says that:~ The merciful Veda teaches karma and Upasana to people of lower and middling intellect, while Jnana is taught to those of higher intellect.

-This clearly indicates that religion, which is based on individual conduct, prescribes karma and Upasana to people of lower and middling intellect, therefore religion is for the lower intellect.
-And wisdom is for those who are capable of inquiring into their own existence. : ~ Santthosh Kumaar
+This clearly indicates that religion, which is based on individual conduct, prescribes karma and Upasana to people of lower and middling intellect; therefore, religion is suited for those with a lower intellect.
+And wisdom is for those who are capable of inquiring into their own existence. : : ~ Santthosh Kumaar

 There is no need to study the philosophies of Berkeley, Kant, Hume, and other western and eastern philosophers; they are not the means to acquire Self-Knowledge or Brahma Gnana or Atma Gnana.+

-They are in fact an obstacle in pursuit of truth because they are based on the dualistic perspective.
-There is no necessity to study the philosophy of any great thinkers to ensure firm realization.
+They are, in fact, an obstacle in the pursuit of truth because they are based on the dualistic perspective.
+There is no necessity to study the philosophy of any great thinkers to ensure a firm realization.

 Philosophical Authoritarianism merely assumes as true what another says, but what has yet to be proved.

 The philosophical argument leads nowhere.
-If a philosopher says the ’Self’ is formless “another will reply, "No, Self has a form!
-If one says "his adopted philosophy has a higher value than all other philosophy” another will say, "No, that is lower and there are many philosophies higher than that."
+If a philosopher says the ’Self’ is formless, another will reply, "No, Self has a form!
+If one says "his adopted philosophy has a higher value than all other philosophies,” another will say, "No, that is lower and there are many philosophies higher than that."
 It is impossible to get anywhere with such talk because both sides are merely assuming and imagining.

 The seeker of truth should not hold any philosophy as a yardstick.
 One needs fresh water to drink, but he does not require all the water of the whole lake to quench his thirst for truth.